 The Rail Trail, as the name suggests, is a converted railbed where the famed "Blueberry Express" used to run.
 The train was so named because rumour has it that it ran so slowly that one could jump off, pick some blueberries and then hop back on!
 It is a 15 km recreational trail between Musquodoboit Harbour Railway Museum - the old railway station that now also houses the museum, and Gibraltar rock.

 For those of you that are little more energetic and love the "back-country" then this trail offers it all, from leisurely walks along the railbed, to more intense hiking and even bouldering locations, connecting with various wilderness areas.
-Separate sections have been written on each of the backcountry trais.
-Detailed trailways maps (In progress) are available by clicking the button below.
-Brochures with maps are available at the Caboose Interpretive Centre, at the seasonal Museium Tourist Centre and numerous local business facilities.
+Separate sections have been written on each of the backcountry trails.
+Detailed trailway maps (in progress) are available here.
+Brochures with maps are available at the Caboose Interpretive Centre, at the seasonal Museium Tourist Centre, and numerous local business facilities.